katrinleinweber/Git-for-bio-scientists/README.md

 ![](images/watchdog.png)

+### Summary of Git's properties

 #### Technical

+> - treats text files on a line-by-line basis
-> - works best for simple text & OK for images
+> - also works for simple images, but not for complex or large file types
-> - makes file changes and their history comprehensible & verifiable
-> - gratis backup & syncing, but only for text & small image files

 #### Cultural

-> - enables precise documentation (for colleagues, students, reviewers, your future self, etc.)
+> - makes file versions comprehensible & verifiable (for your future self, colleagues, students, reviewers…) => precise documentation
-> - eases team-work on same set of files
+> - less painful team-work on same set of files

-### What is Git?

-> [A] free and open source distributed **version control** \newline system designed to handle everything from small to very large projects with speed and efficiency. ([git-scm.com](http://git-scm.com/))

-#### control over document versions

-> - record changes, esp. in text files and software source code
-> - also useful for images (JPG, PNG, etc.), but not complex files (DOC, XLS, PDF, etc.)
-> - revert old changes, per line if necessary
-> - DEMO: `F0-legends` & `150224-30m`

-### What is Git?

-> [A] free and open source **distributed** version control \newline system designed to handle everything from small to very large projects with speed and efficiency. ([git-scm.com](http://git-scm.com/))

-#### team-work

-> - changes to same set of files can be made independently
-> - seamless sync via Git hosting service (like Wiley Online Proofing System)
 > - conflicts only if same lines in same get changed
-> - DEMO: `Paper-Now-Achmi...`

 ### Basic Git vocabulary